mschot/dbcalm-open-docs/open/api/index.rst

 * **Automated Backups**: Schedule regular backups of your MariaDB/MySQL databases
 * **Secure API**: OAuth2-based authentication with JWT tokens
 * **Restore Management**: Easy restoration of backups to any point in time
-* **Client Management**: Multi-client support for managing multiple database instances
+* **API Client Management**: Support for multiple API clients to securely access the backup system
 * **Process Monitoring**: Track backup and restore operations in real-time
 * **Privilege Separation**: Secure command execution with dedicated service accounts